 Tuition Fees

 Located in the south-west of England, close to the Irish Sea, Bristol has a history of almost 500 years.
 Since the Middle Ages, Bristol has been a hugely important commercial port in the UK.
-It is now one of the eight core cities of England, with a population of over 400,000, and is the region’s leading commercial, cultural, and educational center.
+It is now one of the eight core cities of England, with a population of over 400,000, and is the region’s leading commercial, cultural and educational centre.
 Bristol is home to two universities: the University of Bristol, ranked 55th in the QS World Rankings 2024, and the University of the West of England.
-The University of Bristol has long been one of the most favored universities for middle-class families in the UK and has long served as a first choice in addition to Oxford and Cambridge Universities.
+The University of Bristol has long been one of the most favoured universities for middle-class families in the UK and has long served as a first choice in addition to Oxford and Cambridge Universities.

 For students who want to study at the University of Bristol, Undergraduate tuition fees for overseas students entering in autumn 2023/24 will average £23,700 to £45,700.
 2023/24 overseas postgraduate taught tuition fees will average £31,100.